LeoBrett/LeoBrett/README.md

 -Hi, I’m @LeoBrett
--I’m interested in embedded systems, wireless communications, and signal processing -I’m currently learning ... image and audio processing -I’m looking to collaborate on projects related to any of three stated interests -How to reach me ... @leojbrett@gmail.com
+-I’m interested in embedded systems, wireless communications, and signal processing -I’m currently learning/working on audio processing and learning -How to reach me ... @leojbrett@gmail.com

 <!---